ytakefuji/pypi_executable_package/README.md

 You can finally upload your package to pypi:
 $ twine upload dist/*
 If the command is successful, pypi link will be shown.

+entry_points in setuptools.setup can generate bin execution file.

 </pre>

 <pre>